rdevaul/yapCAD/README.md

 ## **yapCAD** goals

-The purpose of **yapCAD** is to support 2D and 3D computational geometry and CAD projects in python3.  **yapCAD** is designed to support multiple rendering back-ends, such that a relatively small amount of code is necessary to add support for a 2D or 3D cad or drawing file format.
+The purpose of **yapCAD** is to support 2D and 3D computational geometry and procedural CAD projects in python3.  **yapCAD** is designed to support multiple rendering back-ends, such that a relatively small amount of code is necessary to add support for a 2D or 3D cad or drawing file format.
+At present, **yapCAD** supports the AutoCad DXF file format for creating two-dimensional drawings and OpenGL for creating interactive 2D and 3D renderings.

-The foundations of **yapCAD** are grounded in decades of the author's experience with graphics system programming, 3D CAD and simulation.
-At the same time, **yapCAD** should make the easy stuff easy, and the more advanced stuff possible.
+The foundations of **yapCAD** are grounded in decades of the author's experience with graphics system programming, 3D CAD and simulation. **yapCAD** has an underlying framework and architecture designed to support sohpisticated computational geometry and procedural CAD applications.
+At the same time, the design of **yapCAD** should make easy stuff relatively easy, and the more advanced stuff possible.

-The initial implementation of **yapCAD** provides DXF file creation support through the awesome [ezdxf](https://github.com/mozman/ezdxf) package.
+The initial implementation of **yapCAD** provides DXF file creation support through the awesome [ezdxf](https://github.com/mozman/ezdxf) package, and interactive OpenGL visualization using the amazing [pyglet](https://github.com/pyglet/pyglet) package.

 ## **yapCAD** examples